Frequently Asked Questions

 When is the application filling period?

-The 2014/2015 scholarship application for Worcester State will be available online starting February 1, 2014 The application deadline is April 1, 2014.
-However, several scholarship opportunities will remain open beyond that deadline for specific majors, programs, or student groups.
-Therefore, we encourage all students to occasionally log-in to check their application status and to see if there are any new scholarship opportunities available.
+The 2014-2015 scholarship application for Worcester State University will be available online starting February 1, 2014.
+The application deadline is April 15, 2014.
+However, several scholarship opportunities will remain open beyond that deadline for specific majors, programs or student groups.
+Therefore, we encourage all students to occasionally log in to check their application status and to see if there are any new scholarship opportunities available.

 Please note there are different deadline dates for the various scholarship opportunities offered at Worcester State.
-Since these deadline dates can change without notice, please do not procrastinate on finishing the application process.
+Since these deadline dates can change without notice, we encourage students to not procrastinate on finishing the application process.

 How do I apply for scholarships?